 If you discover or suspect any issues related to the security of your school’s exams, call the ETS Office of Testing Integrity (OTI) immediately at 609-406-5430 or 800-750-6991 (toll free) for instructions.

 Examples of Misconduct

-- An AP teacher “interviews” students after the exam to gather information about specific multiple-choice questions or opens an exam before they are administered.
+- An AP teacher “interviews” students after the exam to gather information about specific multiple-choice questions.

 - A student takes an AP Exam on a day or at a time when it is not supposed to be administered.

-- A student is observed with electronic equipment (cell phone, smartphone, smartwatch, laptop, tablet computer, etc.), portable listening or recording devices (MP3 player, iPod®, etc.), cameras or other photographic equipment, devices that can access the internet, or any other electronic or communication prohibited in the exam room.
+- A student is observed with electronic equipment (phone, smartwatch, or wearable technology of any kind, laptop, tablet computer, Bluetooth device, portable listening or recording device—MP3 player, iPod ®, etc.—camera or other photographic equipment, device that can access the internet, separate timers of any type, or any other electronic or communication devices) in the exam room or break area.

 - A student posts to any form of social media during the exam.